Teriks/libasm_io/library-documentation.md

 ## call_libc

-When linking with GCC using its default linker parameters, some platforms require you to use **'WRT ..plt'** after function calls to call dynamically into the Standard C Library.
+When linking with GCC using its default linker parameters, some platforms require you to use ```WRT ..plt``` after function calls to call dynamically into the Standard C Library.
 The extra syntax generates code to call the function using the 'procedure linkage table'.